 - Pull off the outer needle cap.
 (See Figure A).

-- Pull off the inner needle cap and throw it away (See Figure B).
+- Pull off the inner needle cap if it can be removed and throw it away (See Figure B).

 Performing an air shot